 The ICSA has developed minute taking guidance through a series of discussions with experienced minute takers, from both corporate and not-for-profit sectors and of the responses to their consultation last year.
 It provides an up-to-date assessment of market practice and of some of the pitfalls that can face those taking minutes of meetings.

-The CPD event will present an overview from the ICSA perspective in conjunction with a panel of speakers from industry, practice and plc’s will provide insights into their experiences.
+The CPD event presented an overview from the ICSA perspective in conjunction with a panel of speakers from industry, practice and plc’s will provide insights into their experiences.

 Date: Tuesday 12 December 2017